stevpla/smart-sustainable-wash-machines-monitoring-app/README.md

 ## Before Installation
-*Please, before install all the necesseray libs and scripts, make sure that you have the right hardware connected and taht you are ready to start!*
+*Please, before install all the necesseray libs and scripts, make sure that you have the right hardware connected and that you are ready to start!*

 - You better check these: